 1. How do I copy a protected DVD on a Mac?

 To copy a protected DVD on Mac computers, you need a DVD copy program with support for encrypted DVDs.
-MacX DVD Ripper Pro can rip copy-protected DVDs to MP4, MOV, AVI, ISO Image, and Video TS folders (for backup or later burning to DVDs) without third party help.
+MacX DVD Ripper Pro can copy copy-protected DVDs to ISO Image, and Video TS folders (for backup or later burning to DVDs) and save DVD videos in MP4, MOV, AVI, without third party help.
 All you have to do is insert the DVD, select the output format, and click Run.

 2. Can Handbrake burn copy-protected DVDs?

-Despite the fact that VLC includes the libdvdcss library, it does not support copying protected DVDs on Mac But there is a workaround: play the protected DVD in VLC and note down the playing title of the DVD.
+Despite the fact that VLC includes the libdvdcss library, it does not support copying protected DVDs on Mac.
+But there is a workaround: play the protected DVD in a DVD player and note down the playing title of the DVD.
 When you copy the DVD using VLC, tell it the right title.
 But this method doesn't always work.

 It depends on where you live.
 In the United States, UK, Canada, and Australia, it's illegal to burn copyrighted DVDs on Macs for personal use even if you buy them.
 But it will be OK if you copy protected DVDs for backup or easier viewing, though the law doesn't encourage users to do so.
 For more detailed information, please refer to "is it legal to rip DVDs".